llMBQll/OmniLED/docs/customization.md

 `C:\Users\<USER>\AppData\Roaming\OmniLED\config` on Windows.
 It can also be accessed by pressing the `Config` menu on the tray icon after the application is running.

+> You may find an example configuration in the [`config`](../config/).
+This will also be the
+> default installed config, so make sure to adjust the user scripts work with your device.

 The configuration is split into 4 categories.

 ## Applications